A Clash of Kings-Chapter 29

 Tyrion warmly greets Lancel, who has been pacing.
 Lancel tells him that Cersei commands that Pycelle be released, handing Tyrion her warrant.
 Tyrion tells Lancel he hopes she is not overtaxing herself, he would not want to see a relapse.
 After being assured that she is recovered, Tyrion states it is music to his ears, thinking he should have given her a larger dose.
 Tryion offers Lancel mulled wine to help him sleep, and he rejects the offer, having not come to drink.
 Tyrion states that wine has its dangers and that he would have thought if Cersei was so concerned about Pycelle she would have come herself.
 Lancel tells Tyrion just to release the prisoner with a sneer, that the queen is Joffrey’s regent.
 Tyrion replies that he is Joffrey’s Hand.
 Lancel replies “The Hand serves.
 The regent rules until the king is of age,” and Tyrion says maybe he should write it down so he can remember, and tells Podrick to leave.

-After he leaves, Tyrion thinks it fortunate that Lancel's father Kevan Lannister has two other sons, since in Tyrion's view, even if Lancel survives the war, he will never survive Jaime's return to King's Landing, the only question being whether Jaime kills Lancel in a jealous rage or Cersei kills him to stop Jaime from finding out.
+After he leaves, Tyrion thinks it fortunate that Lancel's father Kevan Lannister has two other sons, since in Tyrion's view, as Cersei will kill Lancel if she finds out he is betraying her, and even if Lancel survives the war, he will never survive Jaime's return to King's Landing, the only question being whether Jaime kills Lancel in a jealous rage or Cersei kills him to stop Jaime from finding out.
 Tyrion privately bets on Cersei.

 Tyrion cannot get to sleep, so he sends Podrick, who was asleep, to summon Bronn and get two horses saddled.
 When Bronn arrives, he asks “Who pissed in your soup?” to which Tyrion answers Cersei.
 He states he should be used to the taste and that she seems to have mistaken him for Eddard Stark.
 Bronn replies that he was tall, to which Tyrion responds not after Joffrey took off his head.